How to Remove Users from Groups in Ubuntu

 Removing users from a group in Ubuntu Linux

-As stated above, groups help administrators efficiently organize or administer user accounts’ access to resources.
-With grouping, you can provide access to a resource, and all group members will access it.
+As we’ve covered, groups help administrators efficiently manage how users access resources.
+With grouping, you can grant access to a resource to everyone in the group, and they’ll all be able to use it.

 sudo deluser username groupname